 What I would say is that, as part of my healing and acceptance journey and as a result of being more open-minded due to the general body and sex-positivity I’ve found through the pole community, my sex has become better – whether that’s with myself or others.
 I am more comfortable to ask for what I want, to set boundaries and I’m better at experimenting.
 So a more accurate comment would be: “Wow, you must be having really good sex!” to which the answer is “Hell yes!”

 “You do know you are over-sexualising and objectifying yourself, right?”

 Thanks for the heads up!
 Unfortunately this would still happen whether I was a pole dancer or not.
 One of my biggest frustrations and disappointments on dates or in conversation with men is that I could be talking about quantum physics, but some of them would still try to undress me with their eyes.
 Not because I’m particularly good-looking, mind you: just because I happen to have a vagina.
-Also, I don’t tend to talk about quantum physics – more about literature, philosophy, politics or something – but you get my drift.
+Also, I don’t tend to talk about quantum physics because I know jack shit about it – more about platform governance, criminology, literature, philosophy, politics or something – but you get my drift.